lemlac/pylem/docs/reference.md

 const NAMESPACE = "development"
 ```

 Constants can have arguments like functions to make compile-time functions.
+These functions arw like `def` ones but run at compile time.
+It uses an explicit return like with `def` functions.

 ```py
 const MAX(a: int, b: int):